philippmarcus/philippmarcus.github.io/_posts/2021-01-01-vpn-policy-router.md

 Based on the above figure, the following flow results for outgoing packages to international destinations:

 - Packet arrives from PC in local network on eth0
-- (1): REROUTING mangle sets marker 2 on the package
+- (1): PREROUTING mangle sets marker 2 on the package
 - (2): IP-Rule selects the table internationally and recognizes that the packet must be routed via tun0
 - (3): No special action.
 - (4): SNAT is applied to the packets and written to the tun0 device